Artillex-Studios/Documentation/Writerside/topics/AxAuctions-Configuration.md

 	  # format: language_COUNTRY
 	  short: "en_US"

-	# used to show the length of boosters
-	# in bossbars you have to use the %time_formatted% placeholder for these to be used
 	# 1 - HH:MM:SS, for example 01:25:35
 	# 2 - short format, for example 20m
 	# 3 - text format, for example 01h 25m 35s